MeiraGraf/frontend-home-assignment/README.md

  - [ ] Per package, fetch its information from NPM (`https://registry.npmjs.org/${PACKAGE_NAME}`)
  - [ ] Display the top level dependencies for the package via a tree
  - [ ] When clicking on a dependency, show its dependencies (tree expands)
+ - [ ] The project should include a basic `README.md` on how to run the project

 #### Extra credit features